lzulauf/qiemem_stages/stages/README.md

 - **Re-trigger control**: hold a ramp segment's button and wiggle its pot to toggle re-trigger behavior; this allows for DUSG/Maths-style clock dividers, subharmonic generators, and more!
 - **Fast and slow envelopes**: Change the range of a ramp's slider by holding its button and moving the slider to the top, middle, or bottom
 - **Arbitrarily slow-clocked LFOs and improved audio-rate clocked LFOs** [^made-official]
+- **Resettable LFOs**: hold the segment's button while you patch the gate input to make the LFO reset on triggers instead of clocking
 - **Hold and step segment quantization**: Hold the segment's button and move its slider to select scale; the slider transposes within the key, allowing selection of mode
 - **Start and end value tracking for ramp segments**: This can be used as a kind of VCA or crossfader [^made-official]
 - **Probabilistic gates**: A single, looping, gated red segment's pot now controls its probability of firing, giving you a mini-branches (the pot used to do nothing in this case) [^made-official]